minzhaolyu/MinzhaoLyu.github.io/_pages/about.md

 The website also contains a (not-very-updated) list of my publications, tech blogs, teaching and professional services.
 You may also find my at [Google Scholar](https://scholar.google.com.au/citations?hl=en&user=6oFRlVcAAAAJ) and [ResearchGate](https://www.researchgate.net/profile/Minzhao-Lyu).

-I speak English and Mardarin Chinese, am reachable via email (minzhao dot lyu at unsw dot edu dot au) and open to discussions on emerging topics and potential collaborations.
+I speak English and Mardarin Chinese, am reachable via email [minzhao.lyu@unsw.edu.au] and open to discussions on emerging topics and potential collaborations.

 <!-- A data-driven personal website
 ======